 7INK and the Ink Block community are walking distance to several public transit and bikeshare stations, giving residents multiple options for public transportation, including the Massachusetts Bay Transportation Authority’s Red and Silver Lines, as well as South Station’s trains and buses.
 7INK also includes a bike storage room with capacity for 180 bikes complete with a bike build and repair station.
 Additionally, 7INK is one of the first buildings in the city to be built with no parking.

-7INK is targeting LEED Gold.
+7INK is certified LEED Gold.
 Green features such as water conservation systems, low-VOC materials in paints and carpet, sustainable construction and design materials, energy-efficient building systems, and waste reduction were implemented.
 During construction, the team recycled 95% of waste, diverting 2,600 tons of concrete and brick from landfills.
 The building is reducing indoor water usage by 20%, landscape water usage by 30%, and overall energy consumption by nearly 15% with the use of alternative energy sources and renewable features.